parrt/msds501/notes/planning.md

 * [Filter](operations.md#filter).
 Extract a subset of a sequence whose values satisfy a specific condition.
 * [Search](operations.md#search).
 Find the first or last index (position) of a specific value in a list.

+*TODO*:  Students ask about "isn't that just a loop?".
+Emphasize that anything interesting in a computer is a loop.
+The key is to think about programming design as a sequence of high-level operations, knowing that ultimately these operations are implemented as loops.
+If we look at everything is a loop, how do you know which loop you need?
+The code patterns associated with the high-level operations is an important relationship.
+It also helps us to read code because we look for those patterns to reverse engineer the mind of the original author.

 ## Sample problem: Rainfall data

 Let's think about solving a problem that has a lot of moving parts: